The most common myth about trauma is that it is either something that happens to a member of the military or it is a really, really violent event.

 What is trauma?

-- How you see others
+- How you see yourself?

 - Decreased desire to engage in sexual intercourse

-- Fixation on structure, rules, performance or control
+- Fixation on structure, rules, performance, or control

 - Being bothered or easily angered by what others do or don't do